 Normalization involves two steps: MMT-level normalization performs generic transformations that do not depend on the meta-theory M. These include elaboration of structured theories and definition expansion, which we mentioned in Sect.
-2. Importantly, we do not fully eliminate defined constant declarations c : E = e from a theory $\Sigma$ : instead, we replace them with primitive constants c : E and replace every occurrence of c in other declarations with e.
-If $\Sigma$ is the domain theory, we can simply ignore c : E (because views do not have to provide an assignment to defined constants).
-But if the $\Sigma$ is the codomain theory, retaining c: E increases the number of views we can find; in particular in situations where E is a type of proofs, and hence c a theorem.
+2. Importantly, we do not fully eliminate defined constant declarations c: E = e from a theory Σ : instead, we replace them with primitive constants c: E and replace every occurrence of c in other declarations with c.
+If Σ is the domain theory, we can simply ignore c: E (because views do not have to provide an assignment to defined constants).
+But if the Σ is the codomain theory, retaining c: E increases the number of views we can find.